jleonard2099/LHG_CollegeBB/README.md

 ### The Future ###
 - Updating code to work with databases instead of flat files.
-- Bringing modern interface concepts to the design (including GUI)
+- Bringing modern interface concepts to the design (including GUI)  [IN PROGRESS!]

 # The Fine Print #
 ### License ###